The basic currency requirements for airplane pilots.

 This is the suggested route to take for those that don’t have the opportunity to fly as frequently as they might like—work off that rust!

-- Upgrade your pilot certificate
+- Upgrade your pilot certificate for do a proficiency check for additional category

 The FAA does not specify which aircraft a candidate must use for the flight review (however, this might change in the future).
 With this in mind, this would be a prime opportunity to get that private upgrade, or new add a class such as a sea-rating, or a category such as Glider, Weight-Shift, Powered Parachutes or Gyrocopter.
 Any checkride or proficiency check meets the requirements of a flight review, so the sky’s the limit!
 The FAA also states the flight review requirements can be accomplished in combination with other recency requirements: interpreted, this means candidates can add category/class or upgrade pilot certificates (keep in mind that additional tasks will be added to meet both requirements).
+Legal document for proficiency check counting as a flight review is in our FAA Vault of documents

 This is the suggested route for those who are flying frequently, have little rust on their skills, and who are looking to expand their flying horizons.
 Again, safety is the main issue, and careful consideration should be taken before deciding which aircraft will be used.
 The NTSB suggests taking the flight review in the aircraft most frequently flown, or the most complicated aircraft for which you are rated.